websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/configuring-content-recommendations.md

 ## Creating a Dynamic Collection

 To show users content recommendations based on their browsing behavior, you must use a Dynamic Collection.
-The Collection is the component that connects the users' interest in Analytics Cloud with the content recommendations in your site.
+The Collection is the component that connects the users' interests in Analytics Cloud with the content recommendations in your site.
 Using a Collection, you define what type of content you want to recommend and, optionally, to what audiences.

 To create the Dynamic Collection, follow the instructions in [Creating Collections](../../content-authoring-and-management/collections-and-collection-pages/creating-collections.md#creating-a-dynamic-collection).